Is an Athlete’s Diet Different from a Non-Athlete’s Diet?

 Normally, sports nutrition should consist of more calories than normal.
 Thus, it’s not surprising to find an athlete consuming more than 2,200 to 2,700 calories.
 Some even go over the 2.400 to 3,000 kcal range.

 To put that into perspective, health institutions agree that in general, a woman’s daily calorie intake requirement is 2,000 while men’s is 2,500.
+So an athlete’s diet should consist of what kind of nutrients?

 To better understand sports nutrition, here are what athletes need to remember for each of their macros.